GRV96/syspathmodif/README.md

 Knowing this, you can use function `sm_contains` to determine if a module or package is already importable.
-If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the module or package.
+If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the given module or package.

 ### Dependencies